-- 1. Open the System Preferences utility and select Displays.

-- 2. Click the Arrangement tab.

-- 3. Select the Mirror Displays checkbox.
+- 1. Open the System Preferences utility and select Displays. - 2.
+Select the VGA Display or Color LCD option, if necessary. - 3.
+Click the Arrange or Arrangement tab. - 4.
+Select the Mirror Displays checkbox.

 Parent topic: Solutions When "No Signal" Message Appears